LalitKumarTyagi/Desi-Marketplace/README.md

 After analysing different supply chains we proposed a completely new concept.
 The idea is to **divide all the components of the supply chain into Manufacturers, Retailers and Consumers**.
 This way the whole system will work as it is but online.

+## In short Desi Marketplace has brought the complete local marketing ecosystem and the complete supply chain (as it is) online to increase their reach

 ---

+## Advantages of Desi Marketplace:
+ - **Connecting seller and buyer directly-** The app connects the seller and buyer directly without interfering much.
+ - **In app chat and call feature-** The app has a realtime chat feature which is end to end encrypted.
+ - **Flexible order-** When the dealers can talk and chat, they can make up a flexible deal unlike other B2B applications where one has to choose from the provided deals.
+ - **Book keeping-** Daily customers prefer to keep a book with the shopkeepers.
+Desi Marketplace is a complete package and so it has this feature too.
+ - **Order History-** An order history is maintained by the app which helps in future reference in case of any conflict related to order.
+ - **Maps-** During the loackdown retailers were in search of local manufacturers.
+The app has a map feature using which a buyer can see the seller's enterprise's location.
+ - **Favourites-** To make the app more user friendly, we have made a favourite list option.
+A user can add any enterprise to his favourite list.
+ - **Authenticated users-** Firebase authentication feature is used.
+ - **Publish ads-** To promote one's enterprise, one can send a poster to us with a range and his poster will be published in the app within that range.
+ - **Security-** We have used Firebase security rules wisely to avoid any security breach.
+ - **Simple and comfortable UI/UX**
+ - **Small size and little data usage-** The app is less than 7MB in size and uses minimal mobile data.
+ - **High scalability-** We chose firebase as our database to meet huge scalability in future.
+ - **Rating-** The rating enables the consumer to select among multiple sellers.

 ## Features of the app: